 Back to BYOD and where it fits in this cry for sanity.
 Yes, BYOD is here on a scale that can't be ignored.
 Admirably, an entire market niche has sprung to life rather rapidly and the mobile device management (MDM) vendors are all making full-court presses to drum up business while BYOD is a hot-button issue.
 But this is also an area where the rhetoric gets hard to take.
 There's a lot of "Gartner says we'll all need 300% more wireless because of iPads!"-type stuff out there right now.
 Uh, yeah ...
 300% more than what?
 All wireless environments are not created equal, and some of us saw the future coming and so designed for low-power devices--and lots of 'em.
 I get the marketing opportunity, I really do.
 I also get that not every wireless device under the sun has a "right" to be on the network in the name of BYOD, and that the business network still has an operational framework and policy that users need to live with, regardless of who paid for the unit.

 Did I mention that the typical wireless professional works hard to keep the wireless networks deeply grounded in standards?
 Yes, what comes out of the antennas is certainly of 802.11 in origin, but the magic in the middle of these systems is as maddening as anything.
 It never ceases to amaze me when Vendor B Sales Guy looks shocked that you don't want to take a chance on his stuff when you've got thousands of Vendor A's bits and pieces in service and when A and B are so proprietary where it matters that you can't use them together--as you can with different vendors' Ethernet switches.
-Even if you're unhappy with your current wireless system for whatever reason, switching or trialing other vendors is far more complex for wireless than it ever was for Ethernet.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Even if you're unhappy with your current wireless system for whatever reason, switching or trialing other vendors is far more complex for wireless than it ever was for Ethernet.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio